nasa-jpl/open-source-rover/examples/README.md

 # <ins>V2 Rovers</ins>

 ## Resilience (res) ([Resilience](https://github.com/murphcj))
-| <image src="images/Resilience/Resilience_Lighthouse.png" height="175"> <image src="images/Resilience/Resilience_Ocean.png" height="175"> <image src="images/Resilience/Resilience_Team.jpeg" height="175"> <image src="images/Resilience/Resilience_at_School.jpeg" height="175">
+| <image src="images/Resilience/Resilience_Lighthouse.PNG" height="175"> <image src="images/Resilience/Resilience_Ocean.PNG" height="175"> <image src="images/Resilience/Resilience_Team.jpeg" height="175"> <image src="images/Resilience/Resilience_at_School.jpeg" height="175">
 |:-:|

 <details>
   <summary>Expand to learn more about this build!</summary>

 ### Background
+Resilience was our first foray into robotics and has done several show-and-tells at the local elementary schools (driving over kids, Teachers, and the principal!).
+The name comes from the book "A Rover's Story" by Jasmine Warga.
 This was a family project we started in January of 2024 and finished in February 2025.
-Resilience was our first foray into robotics and has done several show-and-tells at the local elementary schools (driving over kids, Teachers, and the principal!).
-The name comes from tye book "A Rover's Story" by Jasmine Warga.
 We hope to add more to this build in the future.

 ### Modifications
 * TBD...